albertobraschi/easy_http_cache/README.markdown

   :last_change_at
     Used to manipulate Last-Modified header.
-    It accepts anything that responds to the method :to_time.
+    It accepts anything that responds to the method :to_time, :updated_at or :updated_on, allowing also to pass resources.
     At least, you can pass an Array and it will get the newest time from it to compare with the time sent by the client.